sorawitt-zz/git-demo/readme.md

 ## Introduction

-This is an example repo to show how to work with gitflow
+This is an example repo to show how to work with gitflow.